marcfuhrer-com/rlm1-04/README.md

 As the service admin, you can easily check all features functionality via simply running all tests (php artisan test)

+#### Usage data

+To have access to usage information, simply go to https://service.p1-irm.bfh-web-labs.ch/usage

 ## Publisher

 Uses REST API and gets his documentation here: https://service.p1-irm.bfh-web-labs.ch/api/<version>/...